 Lisbon Cathedral

-Address: Sé Square
+Address: Largo da Sé

-Church of Remembrance
+Church of Memory

 The church is known for its beautiful architecture and richly decorated interior, a testimony to Portugal’s history and culture.
 It houses the graves of important historical figures, such as the Marquis of Pombal, and although it is far from the main tourist routes, it is well worth a visit.

-Address: Sé Square
+Address: Largo da Sé

 Church of São Roque

 The Church of São Roque is one of the most important churches in Lisbon.
-It was built in the 16th century and is known for its richly decorated interior with tiles, paintings and sculptures.
+It was built in the 16th century and is known for its richly decorated interior, with tiles, paintings and sculptures.

 Address: Largo Trindade Coelho (Chiado/Bairro Alto)